port-labs/port-docs/docs/tutorials/blueprint-basics.md

 ### From the UI

-Let's head to [Port](https://app.getport.io/blueprints) and look at the Blueprints page, at the top right corner let's click on **New Blueprint** and configure a `Microservice` blueprint as shown in the image below:
+Let's take a look at the Blueprints page.
+Click on **Add blueprint** at the top right hand corner, and configure a `microservice` Blueprint. as shown in the image below:

 ![Create New Blueprint](../../static/img/welcome/quickstart/newBlueprintButton.png)

-After clicking the button, you should see a creation form similar to what is shown in the image below:
+After clicking the button, you should see a creation form:

 ![New Blueprint Text](../../static/img/welcome/quickstart/newBlueprintDefaultText.png)

-Our Microservice Blueprint is going to include the following properties:
+The microservice Blueprint will include the following properties:

-- **Repo** - A URL to the source code repository storing the code for the Microservice
+- **Repo** - a URL to the source code repository, storing the code of the microservice.
-- **Slack Channel** - The Slack Channel of the team responsible for the Microservice
+- **Slack Channel** - the slack channel of the team responsible for that microservice.

 :::note
-Don't worry if you feel like the `Microservice` blueprint should include more properties, you can always go back and add or remove properties later.
+Don't worry if you feel like the `microservice` Blueprint should include more properties, you can always go back and add or remove properties later.
 :::

 :::tip Available Icons
-You will notice that in the image above the icon field already has the value `Microservice` filled in.
+Notice that in the image above in the icon field, the value `microservice` is already filled in.

-For a list of available icons refer to the [full icon list](../platform-overview/port-components/blueprint.md#full-icon-list)
+For a list of available icons refer to the [full icon list](../platform-overview/port-components/blueprint.md#full-icon-list).
 :::

 In order to create a Blueprint with the following properties, we will use the following JSON body: